Nesvier-Tech/buhay-docs/Deployment Architecture/v0.0.1/Deployment Architecture v0.0.1.md

 - **Rescue Teams**: The teams that respond to SOS alerts, notified by the dispatcher.

 - **Firebase Authentication**: Manages user authentication and authorization for secure access to the application.

-### Summary

-This architecture ensures that **Buhay** is capable of handling real-time SOS alerts while providing dispatchers with efficient routing information.
-The combination of various databases, CI/CD automation, and the use of modern frameworks like Flutter and Mapbox enhances the app's responsiveness and user experience, while the deployment on a VM with Docker ensures scalability and manageability.